 Was he a stray?
 If he was, it was because that’s what he wanted to be.
-Ahab was a wanderer by choice.
+Ahab was indeed the wanderer.

-“I was telling Bernie (Cardinal Law, if you please) that you lived in Israel and are really interested in religion and stuff.”
+“I was telling Bernie (Cardinal Law) that you used to live in Israel and are really interested in religion and stuff.”

 “So he’ll be dropping by for a visit.”

 “I think he’s on the front steps.
 Yup, there he is.
 Gotta run.
 Love you.
 Have a great day.”

 I looked at me.
 At least I was dressed.
 The house was almost acceptable.
 Thanks for all the warning, Gar, I thought.
 Showtime!